Dreamystify/kestrel/README.md

   const kestrel = await Kestrel.initialize({
     sentinels: [
       { host: 'sentinel1', port: 26379 },
-      { host: 'sentinel2', port: 26379 }
+      { host: 'sentinel2', port: 26379 },
     ],
     name: 'mymaster', // name of your master instance
     username: 'yourUsername', // for the master
     password: 'yourPassword', // for the master
     sentinelUsername: 'sentinelUser', // if your Sentinel requires authentication
-    sentinelPassword: 'sentinelPassword',// if your Sentinel requires authentication
+    sentinelPassword: 'sentinelPassword', // if your Sentinel requires authentication
     database: 0,
   });